tsviz/arc-config-repo/docs/ARC_Troubleshooting_with_MCP.md

 ### 🎯 Executive Snapshot

 After restoring functional ARC runners (Case Study 1), the next objective shifted from “make it work” to “make it compliant, observable, and maintainable.”
-This second case study captures how the same `k8s-mcp` server accelerated a deep-dive cluster posture assessment—surface health, controller behavior, security/compliance gaps, and actionable remediation planning—without leaving the IDE.
+This second case study captures how the **GitHub Copilot + `k8s-mcp` pairing** accelerated a deep-dive cluster posture assessment—surface health, controller behavior, security/compliance gaps, and actionable remediation planning—without leaving the IDE.
+GitHub Copilot synthesized raw policy outputs, logs, and inventory data into a prioritized remediation roadmap.

 ### 🧭 Objective